 Your Guide to Composting for Water Conservation(PDF, 5MB)

-Thatch is a layer of undecomposed organic matter that can build up and create thick layer restricting water and air movement.
-Grass clippings left on the lawn do not cause thatch buildup when the lawn is properly maintained.
-Mowing at the right height and before the lawn gets too tall will help lawn clippings quickly break down and return nutrients to the soil.
-Thatch typically develops from overfertilization and overwatering since the lawn grows faster than it can be decomposed.
+Thatch is a layer of undecomposed organic matter that can build up and create thick layer that restricts water and air movement.
+Grass clippings do not cause thatch when you properly maintain your lawn.
+Mow at the right height and before grass gets too tall.
+This helps grass clippings break down quickly and return nutrients to the soil.
+Thatch usually forms when lawns are overfertilized or overwatered because the grass grows faster than it can decompose.

 Oklahoma State University: Lawn Management in Oklahoma Factsheet